Caddie, A Sydney Barmaid: Author and origins

+Edmonds had been born in Penrith on 11 November 1900 to an Irish born father and a Scottish born mother.
 Edmonds married Frederick George Holloway (represented as 'Jon Marsh' in the book) on 25 January 1919 at St Stephen's Church, Newtown.
 The couple had two children in the early years of the marriage: a son named Ronald, and a daughter named Catherine.
 The couple were divorced in Sydney on 20 December 1929.

 She married again on 24 February 1934 to Arthur John Baden Surenne at the Methodist Church at Marrickville.
 This marriage lasted until 1948 when the couple divorced.
 She later changed her surname by deed poll to Elliott-Mackay.

 Edmonds chose to write under a pseudonym because she was publicity-shy.
 John Ritchie's entry in the Australian Dictionary of Biography describes her as plump, round-faced, with "narrow, grey-blue eyes, 'wavy, light brown hair streaked with grey', and deeply-graven lines at the corners of her mouth".
 Caddie Edmonds died of a heart attack on 16 April 1960 at her home in Regentville in Sydney.
 She was buried in Penrith General Cemetery and was survived by a son and a daughter.